-The Batwa Trail in Mgahinga Gorilla Park through the Eyes of the First People of the Forest
+The Batwa Trail in Mgahinga Gorilla Park -Authentic Culture

+The Batwa Trail in Mgahinga Gorilla Park.
 In 1991 these ancient forests and mountains became Mgahinga Gorilla National Park and the Batwa Pygmy People were without a home in the forest.
-Since that time they have lived as marginalized people – Ugandans but distained by other Ugandans as primitive.
+Since that time they have lived as marginalized people – Ugandans but disdained by other Ugandans as primitive.

 “The Batwa Forest Trail” is part of a project to restore dignity and hope by keeping the Batwa Culture and Traditions alive to the Batwa People, give employment to those who are in involved in the day-to-day project of the “Batwa Trail” from the dancers to the guides, pay for school fees for the children, books and beyond that buy land for the community.

-Your participation in The Batwa Trail in Mgahinga Gorilla Park is a half – day activity will not only be an informing and interesting time for you, but aid the Batwa Pygmy Community.
+Your participation in The Batwa Trail in Mgahinga Gorilla Park is a half – day activity will not only be an informing and interesting time for you but aid the Batwa Pygmy Community.

-Farther down you may stop for a few berries that the hunter used to use for a meal prior to hunting.
+Further down you may stop for a few berries that the hunter used to use for a meal prior to hunting.
 Learn the value of plants used for medicine – such as blood pressure and other medical needs.
 The black crust of ants nests used for applying to fungal infections of the skin.
 You just saw plants – they see a pharmacy.

-One thing you will notice as you see them demonstrating hunting and trapping techniques, starting a fire with stick, gathering honey, the huts that they lived in, that they lived a lifestyle with a low impact on their environment and their surroundings.
+One thing you will notice as you see them demonstrating hunting and trapping techniques, starting a fire with a stick, gathering honey, the huts that they lived in, that they lived a lifestyle with a low impact on their environment and their surroundings.

 The Batwa Trail allows them to return to the beloved forest and show others about how they lived and potentially keep some of their ways and crafts such as making bamboo cups, clothing beyond this generation of the Batwa people.

-Come to Garama Cave – the formet residence of the King of the Batwa People – no outsider was allowed to enter – but you have special permission.
+Come to Garama Cave – the former residence of the King of the Batwa People – no outsider was allowed to enter – but you have special permission.
 The cave was also used for the Batwa people to hide from their enemies.

 Enter the sacred Garama Cave- going down – if you are a bit claustrophobic – relax – it will be fine.
 You enter down – darkness embraces you and you hear mournful chants of the Batwa women – mourning the loss of the beloved forest.
 A dim light illuminates the cave and you see them dancing with the words like tears pouring forth – a most meaningful time.